Gulag: After World War II

-The Gulag institution was closed by the MVD order No 020 of January 25, 1960 but forced labor colonies for political and criminal prisoners continued to exist.
+The Gulag institution was closed by the MVD order Number 20 on January 25, 1960, but forced labor colonies for political and criminal prisoners continued to exist.
 Political prisoners continued to be kept in one of the most famous camps Perm-36 until 1987 when it was closed.
 The Russian penal system, despite reforms and a reduction in prison population, informally or formally continues many practices endemic to the Gulag system, including forced labor, inmates policing inmates, and prisoner intimidation.
 In the late 2000s, some human rights activists accused authorities of gradual removal of Gulag remembrance from places such as Perm-36 and Solovki prison camp.